islamazhar/islamazhar.github.io/_pages/about.md

 ---

-I am a graduate (Masters/Ph.D) student at University of Wisconsin-Madison in computer science department.
+I am a graduate (Ph.D) student at University of Wisconsin-Madison in computer science department.
 I am also a member of security and privacy group *madS&P* @UW-Madison.
 I earned my Bachelor of Science (B.Sc.) in Computer Science and Engineering from Bangladesh University of Engineering and Technology.